authhero/auth/README.md

 - The browser is redirected to the universal auth login with a Code flow
 - After a successful authentication the browser is redirected back to the nextjs callback url (/api/auth/callback)
 - The nextjs api route calls the token endpoint (/token) to get a set of tokens.
 Nextjs generates a session cookie that is passed back to the client

-# Leftovers

-- Add inversify
-- Trigger events from durable objects
-- Should the userId be the durable object ID as base64?